xhsdf/rtile/README.md

 Tile all windows on screen.

+## `--all-active`

+Tile all windows on the same monitor as the active window.

 ## `--all-binary`

 Tile all windows on screen and have every window take half the space of the previous window.